-Also, regardless of which group or cohort you are in, if you were to test positive for COVID-19 outside of the trial, we would ask you to inform us of this and we would then ask you to attend for a medical check and to take further blood tests.
+Also, regardless of which group or cohort you are in, if you were to test positive for COVID-19 outside of the trial, we would ask you to inform us of this and we would then ask you to attend for a medical check and to take further blood tests and a nose and throat swab.
+We would also ask you for a nasal fluid sample and an optional saliva sample if this was something you provided at your other routine visits.
 We would only ask you to come in for this visit if you were able to attend using your own transport; and didn't need anyone to come with you.
 We would ask you to fill in another electronic diary for at least a week after you were diagnosed with COVID-19.
 You would need to follow current government guidance for people with positive COVID-19 tests.